 Before putting pen to paper, make sure you know what you’re getting.
 You should always request a(n online) viewing of the property.
 There is no reason the landlord / agency should say no. Don’t be shy and ask them all your questions.
 If you can attend the viewing in person, thoroughly check the accommodation – open cupboard doors and windows, take your time to make sure everything is up to your standards – while of course taking into account the rental price.
 Also, ask about safety: the ideal standard here is the Keurmerk Prettig Wonen, but having this is not a must.
 The accommodation should at least have adequate fire safety (extinguishers, smoke detectors, clearly marked fire exits) – if you don’t see any, this may be a red flag.

 Negotiating the contract

-Once you’ve found the place you’d like to live in, you’ll have to sign a contract.
-While there is less to worry about with rental contracts with social corporations, as they are more regulated and fair to tenants, concluding a contract with a private landlord or agency might require an extra contract check to be on the safe side.
+Once you’ve found the place you’d like to live in, you’ll apply and (hopefully) get accepted and receive a contract.
+While there is less to worry about with rental contracts with social corporations (woningcorporaties), as they are more regulated and fair to tenants, concluding a contract with a private landlord or agency might require an extra contract check to be on the safe side.
 This is especially the case if you’re not in Maastricht to see the property, meet the landlord or physically sign the contract.
-We spoke to Huurteam Zuid-Limburg (HTZL) to get all their tips on the approach you should take when it comes to this step of the house-search process, as well as some red flags and sketchy behaviour you should watch out for.
+We spoke to the Huurteam Zuid-Limburg (HTZL) to get all their tips on the approach you should take when it comes to this step of the house-search process.
+We also recommend that you read our section on housing scams and red flags, warning you of any sketchy behaviour you should watch out for.

 If you receive a contract and find certain clauses unsatisfactory, ask if there is a possibility to make adjustments to the contract – enter into dialogue with the agency or landlord, as it may be possible to change (non-essential) things in the contract.